erjiang/mine-on-demand/README.md

     1. Go to the Subnet Associations tab and associate it with the subnet you just created.
 1. Create a security group for the Minecraft server.
 It needs to allow access from anywhere on port 25565 and for ICMP.
-Remember the security group ID ("sg-XXXXXXXX")
+Record the security group ID ("sg-XXXXXXXX") in `serverless.yml`.
 1. If you don't have one already, create a keypair for launching EC2 instances.
 Remember the keypair name (e.g. "my-key-pair").